 Only 5 (3.3%) hepatitis A cases developed severe disease with coagulation abnormalities and received plasma products, all with favorable outcome.
 Overall, more hepatitis E cases required additional treatment compared to hepatitis A despite apparent milder disease.

-Our study had several limitations, genotyping was not possible, we presumed that genotypes 3 and 4 are found in Romania, as elsewhere in Europe [5].
+Our study had several limitations: Genotyping was not possible, we presumed that genotypes 3 and 4 are found in Romania, as elsewhere in Europe [5].
 No reliable data on our patient’s alimentary habits was available but the assumption is that pork products are responsible for most cases in a similar manner to other European countries [7].
 Follow-up was not insured in all cases, which may have been valuable in measuring the rate of chronic HEV infection.

 Conclusions